AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filters-overview.md

 `DE:check_Mod=in`

 This syntax ensures that the values are read together, as one option.
-If you omit the slash, Workfront reads the comma as an 'OR', in which case only the projects that have either the first or the second option would be selected.
+If you omit the slash, Workfront reads the comma as an OR, in which case only the projects that have either the first or the second option would be selected.

 This syntax also applies when building prompts.
 For more information about using prompts, see [Add a prompt to a report](../../../reports-and-dashboards/reports/creating-and-managing-reports/add-prompt-report.md).

 ### Create filters for whose values are a multi-select custom field {#create-filters-for-whose-values-are-a-multi-select-custom-field}

 You can report on multi-select custom fields.
-For example, you can report on fields that are checkboxes.
+For example, you can report on fields that are check boxes.

 However, when you want to exclude results that have only one of the options selected, the report will display any objects that have that option and any other option selected.